fooltowise/NeroNotes/Nero's Notes/Transdigm - Esterline Technologies Acquisition.md

 I think it’s both.

-### So the airlines will complain to Boeing, TransDigm’s company has ramped the prices up; I can’t afford this, it’s ridiculous.
+### So the airlines will complain to Boeing, [[TransDigm]]’s company has ramped the prices up; I can’t afford this, it’s ridiculous.
 Then Boeing would say, right, let’s do something about it?

 Yes.
 They would get the pressure that way.
 Again, we’re talking about a component that there is a monopoly position on.
 It is a big part of the business, but it’s not the part of the business.
 There were switches that Korry made that were different sizes, that there were competitors for, out in the marketplace.
-It was easy for an OEM to say, okay, I’m just not going to buy these switches anymore; I’m going to buy these.
-TransDigm, from what I understand, likes to have monopoly positions, where they can just raise the pricing.
+It was easy for an OEM to say, okay, I’m just not going to buy these switches anymore; I’m going to buy these. [[TransDigm]], from what I understand, likes to have monopoly positions, where they can just raise the pricing.
 Generally, that happens on the military side, once you’re designed into something.
 I think the push-button switches with Boeing is unusual.
 But again, I do not think that it is sustainable.

 As long as you are looking at it from a short-term standpoint, fine.